SvenGroot/Ookii.CommandLine/src/Samples/CustomUsage/README.md

 ﻿# Custom usage sample

 This sample shows the flexibility of Ookii.CommandLine's usage help generation.
-It uses a custom LocalizedStringProvider, along with some options set in the WriteUsageOptions, to completely transform the way the usage help looks.
+It uses a custom UsageWriter, along with a custom LocalizedStringProvider, to completely transform the way the usage help looks.

 This sample also uses long/short parsing mode, but everything in it is applicable to default mode as well.